A Bag of PrettyLitter

 Share:Facebook IconTwitter IconPinterest IconEmail Icon

 If you have a companion cat, then you have most likely felt them knead you.
 Well sure, your cat needs you, but we are talking about that pawing they do on your chest, stomach, legs - or whatever area suits them.
-It's totally adorable, but why do cats do this?
-And what does it mean when you are kneaded by your furry friend?
+It's totally adorable, but why does your cat knead?
+And what does it mean when you are kneaded by your feline friend?

 What Is Cat Kneading?